joker314/Tymewalk.github.io/README.md

 # Tymewalk.github.io
-My GitHub pages website!
+My GitHub Pages website!

-I'll be using it for updates and stuff.
+I'll use it for updates and other fun stuff once I learn more HTML!

 ## Pull Requests/Issues
 Leave one if you have something that might be useful.